haeinous/codenames/README.md

 * Type `python codenames.py` and press enter.
 * Follow the instructions on that appear on your console and you're all set!

+If you're having trouble with Python versions locally, get started fast with:
+* `docker-compose run codenames`

 ### Some examples
 The program only works sometimes, and generally when you have fewer words (two works best).